Go Ad-Free

 EPIC Research Has Us Rethinking Heart-Healthy Nutrition:

-A new report suggests that some foods rich in sat fat are indeed risky, while others are not (Journal of the American Heart Association, Nov.
+A report suggests that some foods rich in sat fat are indeed risky, while others are not (Journal of the American Heart Association, Nov.
 19, 2021).
 The scientists analyzed data collected as part of a large epidemiological study of diet and health in Europe.
 (For the epidemiologists out there, it’s the EPIC study–European Prospective Investigation into Cancer and Nutrition.)

 During the study, more than 10,000 participants in ten countries had heart attacks, strokes or other cardiovascular events.
 Investigators matched their records to those of 16,000 volunteers who remained healthy.
 All of the people in this study filled out detailed questionnaires on diet and lifestyle.